scala-exercises/scala-exercises/DEV_GUIDE.md

 ##Contributing new content

-In addition to including features / fixes, you can contribute new content to Scala Exercises!
-The platform is designed in a way that creating new exercises is pretty straight-forward.
-Currently there are several libraries available in production (i.e.: STD lib, Cats, Shapeless...), and more are to be included soon.
+In addition to including features and fixes, you can contribute new content to Scala Exercises!
+The platform is designed in a way that creating new exercises is pretty straightforward.
+Currently there are several libraries available (such as the Scala standard library, Cats, and Shapeless), and more are to be included soon.
 If you're interested in creating a new exercises library, you'll find all the needed steps in this document.

 ###Overview

-The `scala-exercises` organization holds different repositories for both the core project ("scala-exercises"), and each of the main exercises libraries (i.e.: "exercises-stdlib", "exercises-cats"...).
+The [scala-exercises](https://github.com/scala-exercises) organization holds different repositories for both the core project ([scala-exercises](https://github.com/scala-exercises/scala-exercises)), and each of the main scala-exercises libraries (such as [exercises-stdlib](https://github.com/scala-exercises/exercises-stdlib) or [exercises-cats](https://github.com/scala-exercises/exercises-cats)).
 The core project is currently built on one single module.
-The content you can provide to the platform doesn't necessarily be in the previously mentioned organization, but for them to appear inside the main `scala-exercises` in production, they need to be published in a public artifact repository like Sonatype or Maven-central.
+The content you can provide to the platform doesn't necessarily need to be in the previously mentioned organization, but for them to appear inside the main hosted `scala-exercises`, they need to be published in a public artifact repository like Sonatype or Maven-central.
 All the steps, from creating the content library to the publication process, are described in the following sections.

 ###Content creation